Below we have listed common questions and our answers for parents interested in Waldorf and Spring Garden.

 Why are there no computers in Waldorf Schools?
 Are you afraid the children will not learn technology in our very technological world?

+In brief, Waldorf educators believe computers are an essential tool for learning, but not a subject of study in grades 1-8.
 This is a question of much debate, so we will point you towards the NYTimes article featuring the San Diego Waldorf School and the NPR article featuring Spring Garden for an in-depth look at this question.
-We believe computers are an essential tool for learning, but not a subject of study in grades 1-8.
+This article from the Association of Waldorf Schools of N. America — The Case for Deferring Electronic Media Use in Classrooms — is also a good in-depth look at the Waldorf tech philosophy.

 Why one teacher?
 What if my child and the teacher do not get along?